-Please contact your student's counselor if your student has a disability and will require accommodation for state testing, the PSAT, SAT or ACT.
+It is the parent's responsibility to initiate requests to school counselors for assistance with reporting accommodations to third-party vendors (like the College Board).
+Please contact your student's counselor if your student has a disability and will require accommodations for SBAC, PSAT, SAT, ACT, or AP exams.
 Testing accommodations should be requested at least three (3) months prior to the testing date.
-Students that qualify for a testing fee waiver for the ACT or SAT should contact their school counselor at least one (1) week prior to signing up for the test to obtain paperwork needed.
+Students who qualify for a testing fee waiver for the ACT or SAT should contact their school counselor at least one (1) week prior to signing up for the test to obtain paperwork needed.